-Digital Citizenship brings to the table three major aspects of online citizen participation: economic opportunity, democratic participation and inclusion in prevailing forms of communications.
-Statistics show that significant segments of the population are still excluded from digital citizenship.
+Just as education has promoted democracy and economic growth, the Internet has the potential to benefit society as a whole.
+Digital citizenship, or the ability to participate in society online, promotes social inclusion.
+But statistics show that significant segments of the population are still excluded from digital citizenship.
 The authors of this book define digital citizens as those who are online daily.
 By focusing on frequent use, they reconceptualize debates about the digital divide to include both the means and the skills to participate online.
 They offer new evidence (drawn from recent national opinion surveys and Current Population Surveys) that technology use matters for wages and income, and for civic engagement and voting.

-Dear civic tech lover, you will love the thought-provoking way that Martijn de Waal tackled what we call “the cities of tomorrow”.
-In The City as Interface, he discusses the ways in which digital and mobile media are changing urban life and the experience we have of our surroundings.
-De Waal delves into how the rise of these “urban media” also presents an important philosophical issue: how do they affect the way the city functions as a community?
+In this thought-provoking book, Martijn de Waal, Assistant Professor at the University of Amsterdam, discusses the ways in which digital and mobile media are changing urban life and our everyday experience of our physical surroundings.
+Few would deny the convenient and engaging nature of new media.
+But, probing deeper, de Waal delves into how the rise of these “urban media” also presents an important philosophical issue: how do they affect how the city functions as a community?

 Do you have any other book tips for us?
 Let us know by tweeting us @citizenlabco!